MehranDHN/AlbumKhaneh/README.md

 When we upload an image to Internet Archive, its corresponding IIIF Metadata is also generated as machine-readable data suitable for computers to read/parse and whatever they want to do with that data.
 The URL for accessing The IIIF manifest of each photograph is generated based on the following pattern:<br>
  https://iiif.archive.org/iiif/3/Photograph_Code/manifest.json<br>
- So the IIIF metadata of the 5th photograph in second album with the GPAK-0108-05 can be assessed via  https://iiif.archive.org/iiif/3/GPAK-0108-05/manifest.json<br/>
+ So the IIIF metadata of the 5th photograph in the second album with the GPAK-0108-05 can be assessed via  https://iiif.archive.org/iiif/3/GPAK-0108-05/manifest.json<br/>

-However, the Internet Archive has a predefined endpoint for getting the full metadata of any item that can be reached from :<br>
+However, the Internet Archive has a predefined endpoint for getting the full metadata of any item that can be reached from:<br>
 archive.org/metadata/Photograph_Code.<br>

-For example [this end point]([https://pages.github.com/](https://archive.org/metadata/GPAK-0117-17)) is all we need to get the full metadata information related to 17th photograph in the GPAK-0117 album :
+For example [this end point](https://archive.org/metadata/GPAK-0117-17) is all we need to get the full metadata information related to the 17th photograph in the GPAK-0117 album :

 ## Targets